bioinformed/vgraph/README.rst

 doesn't have built-in aggregation, but is usable with basic technical knowledge.
 Please treat these versions as "alpha" quality that are suitable for evaluation by other tool developers and skilled technical users.
-The first beta version will be ready in a couple of weeks and will be more "end user" friendly and will have pretty output and nice aggregation and summary output statistics.
+The first beta version will be ready shortly and will be more "end user" friendly and will have pretty output and nice aggregation and summary output statistics.
 A production-ready release for the masses is planned by the upcoming GA4GH meeting in Leiden (6/9/2015 - 6/11/2015).

 Input
 -----